 A note from Susan Pruden

-I've sold over 200 homes in Cheverly over 30+ years, and I've seen virtually every configuration of these issues -- some discovered before a sale, some during, and some that came up in buyer inspections and needed to be navigated.
-None of them are deal-killers if you handle them honestly and strategically.
+I've sold over 200 homes in Cheverly over 30+ years and have seen nearly every version of these issues -- some caught before a sale, some during, and some at the inspection table.
+None of them are deal-killers if you handle them honestly and with a plan.

 Susan@SusanPruden.com · (301) 980-9409